MolSSI-Education/oop_and_design_patterns/_episodes/02-Adapter.md

 ~~~
 {: .language-python}
 We utilize the `compute_center_of_mass` from MDTraj with our trajectory.
-The code interested in performing these calculations wants to use &#197;ngstr&#246;ms, but MDTraj uses nanometers, so we need to do a quick conversion of our results.
+Our code is interested in performing these calculations using &#197;ngstr&#246;ms, but MDTraj uses nanometers, so we need to do a quick conversion of our results.
 ~~~
     def compute_radius_of_gyration(self):
         return 10 * md.compute_rg(self.trajectory)